Chromoblastomycosis

 • Pathogen

-• Phialophora verrucosa jeanselmii or - gougerotii
+• Phialophora verrucosa jeanselmii and - gougerotii

 • Fonsecae pedrosoi